-re the grooves and airway of the seal housing are clean from any contaminants (e.g. water, dirt, metal filings, etc.). the seal housing O-rings (supplied) for dirt, damage or nditions which might cause leaks. usly lubricate the O-rings with oil prior to assembly, then em into the grooves of the seal housing.
-NOTE: When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage.
-Lubricat with oil. e the seal housing running surface on the Air Locker carrier y install the seal housing by sliding it all of the way onto the journal with a gentle twisting motion until it sits flat against ster nut.
-NOTE: A twisting motion (i.e., a slight rotation while pressing the seal housing on) will allow the O-rings to engage gently and prevent them from twisting.
-Twisted O-rings will result in pre-mature O-ring wear and oil contamination in the air system due to the helical shape formed by the O-ring mould line. he seal housing until the square cutout lines up with the ab position at the center of the bearing cap, and then
+and free Inspect the other cor re the grooves and airway of the seal housing are clean from any contaminants (e.g. water, dirt, metal filings, etc.). he seal housing O-rings (supplied) for dirt, damage or aditions which might cause leaks. sly lubricate the O-rings with oil prior to assembly, then em into the grooves of the seal housing.
+When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage.
+Lubricate with oil. the seal housing running surface on the Air Locker carrier install the seal housing by sliding it all of the way onto the ournal with a gentle twisting motion until it sits flat against ster nut.
+A twisting motion (i.e., a slight rotation while pressing the seal housing on) will allow the O-rings to engage gently and prevent them from twisting.
+Twisted O-rings will result in pre-mature O-ring wear and oil contamination in the air system due to the helical shape formed by the O-ring mould line. be seal housing until the square cutout lines up with the ab position at the center of the bearing cap, and then

 ☐ Install the spring clip by first hooking both ends of the clip into the small aligned cutouts of the seal housing and the adjuster nut, and then snapping the clip into the groove of the seal housing using a screwdriver.
-(Fig.10.)
+(Fig.9.)